eclipse-openj9/openj9-omr/CONTRIBUTING.md

    the WIP prefix to merge your changes.

-8. If you are contributing a change to the compiler technology that involves modifications to the Testarossa IL (including, but not limited to, adding a new IL opcode, changing the properties of an opcode, or adding a new datatype) or, in the opinion of a committer, a fundamental element of compiler infrastructure, a committer will request that this pull request be presented at an upcoming
+8. If you are contributing a change to the compiler technology that involves modifications to the Testarossa intermediate language (IL) (including, but not limited to, adding a new IL opcode, changing the properties of an opcode, or adding a new datatype) or, in the opinion of a committer, a fundamental element of compiler infrastructure, a committer will request that this pull request be presented at an upcoming
    [OMR Compiler Architecture meeting](https://github.com/eclipse/omr/issues/2316)